discentem/Crossword_puzzle/README.md

-This is a project I completed a few years ago for my algorithms course.
+This is a project I completed a few years ago for my Algorithms course.

-It parses hints for crossword puzzles.
+It parses the answers from solved crossword puzzles.
 See the `CrosswordPresentation.pptx` for details.